Yelling isn’t Necessary – But Firmness Is

 Firmness requires action, not anger.
 Having a toolbox of consequences is important to help move children along in life.
 It’s not optional.
 Some parents use anger as their consequence.
 These parents need more tools that will help their children make lasting changes.
 In fact, we would suggest that parents who don’t have tools and who don’t have a plan use anger to solve problems.

-Responding with anger is often a form of revenge, and anger at kids may seem justified but is rarely wise whereas firmness lends itself well to teaching children what to do right and motivating them to do it.
+Responding with anger is often a form of revenge.
+Anger at kids may seem justified but is rarely wise whereas firmness lends itself well to teaching children what to do right and motivating them to do it.
 Harshness gives a wrong message to kids.
 For example, Dad yells, “I’ve had it!
 I called you five times and you didn’t come, so I’m not taking you to the party!”

 Mixed Signals Slow Down Change